How To Export From Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 While the EVFTA offers significant benefits, it’s important to acknowledge some challenges:

-• Small and Medium-Sized Enterprises (SMEs): Smaller businesses may face difficulties navigating the complexities of the agreement and adapting to its requirements.
+Small and Medium-Sized Enterprises (SMEs): Smaller businesses may have difficulty navigating the agreement's complexities and adapting to its requirements.

-• Sustainability Concerns: Concerns exist about the environmental impact of increased trade and production, particularly in Vietnam’s garment industry.
+Sustainability Concerns: There are concerns about the environmental impact of increased trade and production, particularly in Vietnam’s garment industry.

 The EVFTA: A Stepping Stone to a Stronger Partnership